Something New (Beatles album)

-Something New is an album by English rock band the Beatles, released in 1964 for the North American market only.
+Something New is an album by the English rock band the Beatles, released in 1964 for the North American market only.

 The album is the third Capitol LP release and fifth American album release overall by the band, following the United Artists release of A Hard Day's Night.
 The album includes eight songs from the original British release of A Hard Day's Night, as well as the tracks "Slow Down" and "Matchbox" from the Long Tall Sally EP and the German-language version of "I Want to Hold Your Hand".
 The mono version also featured the extended single mix of "I'll Cry Instead", while stereo editions included a shorter edit from the UK release of A Hard Day's Night.

 Release history

 Originally scheduled for 1 August 1964, the album was rush-released on 20 July 1964, ten days after the British release of A Hard Day's Night.
 It was released in both mono and stereo versions.
 All mono mixes of the five songs duplicated from the United Artists soundtrack album are identical on both releases.
 Something New was the only early Capitol Beatles album to contain all tracks in true stereo.
 The mono release contains alternative versions of "Any Time At All" (a different mix during the instrumental bridge), "I'll Cry Instead" (with the "missing" third verse), "When I Get Home" (the line "Till I walk out that door again" during the song's bridge has a different vocal passage from the UK mono mix), "If I Fell" (Lennon's non-double-tracked introductory vocal), and "And I Love Her" (McCartney's non-double-tracked vocal).

 This album was also released on the Parlophone label for sale only on American Armed Forces bases in Europe.
 These copies have great collector value.
 The album was also issued in Germany on the Odeon label.
 The German stereo version contains a reprocessed stereo version of "Komm, Gib Mir Deine Hand" and an extended version of "And I Love Her", repeating the closing riff six times instead of four.
 This mix was later released on the US version of Rarities.